 (ii) a point on the high speed limit defined in (b) with the absolute value of engine intake pressure at 13.3 kPa higher than the absolute value of pressure at the positive torque line.

-The engine operation region for misfire detection is reflected in [Figure 1].
+The engine operation region for misfire detection is reflected in Figure 1].

-[Figure 1] Operating region for misfire detection
+Figure 1 Operating region for misfire detection

-5.3.4.3.
+5.3.4.4.
 Oxygen sensor deterioration